-For many employers, this question is asked of most – if not all – job candidates, just in case the candidate is the one selected for this job, eventually…
+Many employers ask most -- if not all -- job candidates this question, just in case the candidate is the one selected for this job.

-Avoid sounding too desperate (no one wants to hire someone who is desperate) or too eager (which can make employers suspicious of your motivation) by saying “RIGHT NOW!”-- even if that’s exactly what you are thinking.
+Avoid sounding desperate (no one wants to hire someone who is desperate) or too eager (which can make employers suspicious of your motivation) by saying “RIGHT NOW!” -- even if that’s exactly what you are thinking.

 Instead, a very good response would be the counter-question,